What Is DeFi? (A Beginner’s Guide to Decentralized Finance)

 Examples of stablecoins: DAI

 To use DApps, users will need somewhere to store their cryptocurrency and tokens.
 That’s where wallet Dapps come in.
 They are downloadable as an add-on on your internet browser.
 Users can also sync up their wallet Dapps with other Dapps to make transactions quick and easy.

 To perform transactions on DApps, you need tokens – not actually cryptocurrencies themselves.
 On the Ethereum network, you use Ether to gain access to these tokens, like how you use real money to get tokens for an arcade machine.
 But just like you use the tokens to play the games, you use the tokens in the former case to use the DApps in some ways.
 Just like with cryptocurrencies, tokens can be traded and fluctuate in value.

-- Governance Tokens: These tokens help to govern the protocols of the DApps.
-For instance, if decisions need to be made on a change within the Dapp, stakeholders can vote on the implementation.
+Governance Tokens: These tokens help to govern the protocols of the DApps.
+For instance, if decisions need to be made on a change within the DApp, stakeholders, who are holders of the governance tokens, can vote on the implementation.

 The Ethereum network hosts most DApps (although a significant minority exists on other networks, such as EOS, NEO, and Tron).
 Launched in 2015, its creator Vitalik Buterin had become frustrated with the limitations of the Bitcoin network to build DApps, and so envisaged Ethereum to go beyond just being digital money.

 Ethereum’s more advanced technology (as compared to Bitcoin) allows for the implementation of these Dapps.
 However, the launch of more sophisticated DApps causes the network to face scalability challenges in coping with the extra demands.
 As a result, the Ethereum 2.0 upgrade on the network is here to address the issue.

 Terms in DeFi You Should Know